Andy1977D/Regalscan/README.md

-Regalscan shows how a **compact edge-model (YOLOv8-n)** can help finding the right product That can improve the shopping experience and in enhance the customer binding, if provided by a supermarket Many additional features as in-shop navigation cand be included as well.
+Regalscan shows how a **compact edge-model (YOLOv8-n)** can help finding the right product That can improve the shopping experience and in enhance the customer binding, if provided by a supermarket Many additional features as in-shop navigation can be included as well.

 ---